WHERE MUSIC LOVERS INCREASE THEIR KNOWLEDGE OF SONG AND CIRCLE OF FRIENDS

 Voci di Primavera: songs for spring (Hell's Kitchen)

-If you would like to host an event, we would be happy to use your home or venue for a SongSalon.
-The space must have room for 25-50 music lovers, plus room for light refreshment.
+To host a SongSalon event, your space must have room for 25-50 music lovers, plus room for light refreshment.

 March 13, 2018